giorgi-o/SkinPeek/README.md

 - [Open a command prompt in the same folder](https://www.thewindowsclub.com/how-to-open-command-prompt-from-right-click-menu#:~:text=To%20open%20a%20command%20prompt%20window%20in%20any%20folder%2C%20simply,the%20same%20inside%20any%20folder.) and type `npm i` to install dependencies
 - Run [SkinPeek.js](https://github.com/giorgi-o/SkinPeek/blob/master/SkinPeek.js) using `node SkinPeek.js` in the command prompt
 - And that's it!
 Don't forget too give the bot a [role](https://support.discord.com/hc/en-us/articles/206029707-Setting-Up-Permissions-FAQ) that allows it to send messages and create custom emojis.
+- Also note that you need to keep the window open for the bot to stay online.
+If you want it to run 24/7, consider using a [VPS](https://github.com/giorgi-o/SkinPeek/wiki/SkinPeek-Admin-Guide#which-vps-should-i-use).

 ## Useful Information